 Custom tuning and capo

-With just a few clicks, you can easily configure the number of strings on your instrument, adjust the tuning for each string, and even set the capo position.
-These changes will be reflected in the Tablature, providing you with a tailored and accurate representation of your instrument's unique setup.
+With Flat, you can configure the number of strings, adjust tuning for each string, and set the capo position.
+These changes are reflected immediately in the tablature.

 Custom your Tablatures in Flat